There is no APTAS for 2-dimensional vector bin packing: Revisited: Vector Bin Covering has no APTAS

 \section{Vector Bin Covering has no APTAS}

-In this section, we prove that vector bin covering has no APTAS unless P=NP by adapting the proof presented in \Cref{sec:revised}.
-The analysis is slightly more complicated and bears some resemblance to the analysis of the reduction to geometric bin covering problem presented in~\cite{DBLP:journals/jda/ChlebikC09}.
-To show this we obtain a gap preserving reduction from MAX-3-DM to 2-dimensional vector bin covering.
+In this section, we prove that Vector Bin Covering has no APTAS unless P=NP by adapting the proof presented in \Cref{sec:revised}.
+The analysis is slightly more complicated and bears some resemblance to the analysis of the reduction to the Geometric Bin Covering problem presented in~\cite{DBLP:journals/jda/ChlebikC09}.
+Again, we obtain a gap preserving reduction from MAX-3-DM to 2-Dimensional Vector Bin Covering.
 We start with the same set of integers $U'$ we had in \Cref{sec:revised}.
-To obtain a vector bin covering instance for each integer $a'$ in $U'$ construct the following vector,
+To obtain a Vector Bin Covering instance for each integer $a'$ in $U'$, construct the vector